 Another disadvantage is that eyebrow dye doesn't last as long a hair dye, probably because the eyebrow hairs are so short and any white "root" growing in shows up pretty easily.
 That means that if you have it done along with your hair you may have to do some touching up in-between treatments using some of the other techniques.
 Or you could just touch up with a home dye kit.
 In fact, once you try it at home, I suspect you won't worry about having it done professionally.

 What Tips Can You Share?

 Do you have another tip?
-I'm guessing that unfortunately, I'm probably not going to have my eyebrows turn back to black, so I'd love to hear if you have any other ideas of how to cover grey brows.
-I'm guessing other people might like to hear your idea too.
+Unfortunately, I'm probably not going to have my eyebrows turn back to black, so I'd love to hear if you have any other ideas.
 Leave a comment to share!